-The I/O ports and connectors on the back panel of the system are the gateways through which the system communicates with external devices, such as a keyboard, mouse, printer, and monitor.
-Figure B-1 identifies the I/O ports and connectors for your system.
+The I/O ports and connectors on your system are the gateways through which the system communicates with external devices such as a keyboard, mouse, and monitor.
+Figure B-1 identifies back-panel I/O ports and connectors.

 Figure B-1.
-I/O Ports and Connectors
+Back-Panel I/O Ports and Connectors